sanneh2/Universal-Status-Monitor/README.md

 createAllSystemsOperationalIncident(componentIds, body): Creates a special incident named "All Systems Operational" with a detailed status report for each specified component ID.

-## Server Implementation

-The server implementation uses Express.js to handle endpoints for service monitoring and system health checks.

 # Endpoints

 /cron: Endpoint for the cron job to trigger service monitoring.
 Recommended every 10-15 minutes.